Southclaws/ScavengeSurvive/porting/porting-log.md

 changes.
 The unreachable 255 case was dropped from the killer branch, since a base weapon is only ever 0 to 46.

+## Master does not build today

+Worth recording, because it was found while building master to verify the two upstream fixes, and it is not caused by anything here.

+master pins neither its own sub libraries nor YSI, and both moved on.
+It fails twice before it reaches the gamemode:

+- ScavengeSurvive/button and ScavengeSurvive/item, both unpinned, have migrated
+  to open.mp on their default branches.
+They now pull openmultiplayer/omp-stdlib into a tree that already has pawn-lang/pawn-stdlib, and the two collide on time.inc. sampctl refuses to compile.
+Pinning both to their samp-compat branches gets past it.
+- Current YSI defines a macro named F@T, which mangles the FormatSpecifier<'T'>
+  declaration in gamemodes/sss/utils/string.pwn.
+This branch already carries a fix for it, described above.

+With those two worked around locally, master compiles with 153 warnings.
+That is how the two upstream fixes were verified against master's own toolchain rather than this branch's.

 ## Open items

 - 88 warnings inside dependencies, listed above. sqlitei's PrintAmxBacktrace